 Anna was born to Wladislawa “Lottie” (Bulera) Krakowiak and Janek “John” Krakowiak on July 25, 1944 in Schelerten, Germany.
 Anna’s parents, both Polish, endured two world wars in Europe, and decided to immigrate to the United States.
 Anna and her family came into the United States through Ellis Island, and moved to Gowanda, New York, near Buffalo in 1950, where Anna spent most of her life.

 Anna graduated from Gowanda Central High School in 1963, and married Bruce Babcock, originally of Collins, New York, on July 6, 1963.
 Anna attended Jamestown Community College, studying business and psychology.
-She was employed at the Gowanda Psychiatric Center, and co-owned and operated the Sears Retail Store in Gowanda for many years, where she retired in 1982.
+She was employed at the Gowanda Psychiatric Center, and, with her husband, co-owned and operated the Sears Retail Store in Gowanda for many years, where she retired in 1982.
 In 2006, Anna moved to Snellville, Georgia, to be near her only grandchild, J. Bobby Nice, III.

 Among Anna’s favorite pastimes were gardening, cooking, baking, and spending time with family and friends.
 Anna was very religious and spiritual, and regularly prayed the Rosary.
 Anna, also known as “Mimi” to her family, was loved dearly by her husband and family, and will be sorely missed.